teiesti/anthem-next/res/strong_equivalence_examples/successor/README.md

 ```

 ## Origin
-This examples was taken from
+This example was taken from

 > Jorge Fandinno, Vladimir Lifschitz:
 > On Heuer's Procedure for Verifying Strong Equivalence.
 JELIA 2023: 253-261.